Energy Saving Tips

 If you’re looking to install a new furnace, be sure to research Annual Fuel Utilization Efficiency (AFUE) ratings.
 This rating represents the seasonal average efficiency.
 While the national minimum is 78%, there are ENERGY STAR labeled models with AFUE ratings of 90%.
 A 90% AFUE for a gas furnace means it outputs 90 BTUs of useful heat for 100 BTUs of Natural Gas input.
 For air conditioning, SEER (seasonal energy efficiency ratio) is the cooling output during an average cooling season divided by the total electric energy input.
 The acceptable minimum is 13 for central air, but 15 SEER models are available.

 Most newer heating and cooling systems come with programmable thermostats.
 Programmable thermostats are not only convenient but a great way to conserve energy.
 By adjusting your thermostat seven to ten degrees Fahrenheit from its usual temperature for eight hours a day, you’ll save as much as 10% per year on your utility bill.
 And with a programmable thermostat, it’s simple to adjust your indoor temperature for those times when you’re normally asleep or away from home.

 Check out our Energy Savings Calculator

 Take a walk around both the inside and outside of your home and take the top to bottom approach.
 Start at the roof and work your way down, considering possible areas where you may be losing air or taking in drafts.
 Sometimes an energy solution is as simple as a bit of insulation or caulk.
-For bigger savings, you might want to consider replacing windows or a new heating & cooling system.
-Call Browns Plumbing and we’ll be happy to discuss your many options for improving home energy consumption and comfort levels.
+For bigger savings, you might want to consider replacing windows or a new heating and cooling system.
+Call Brown's Plumbing & Heating and we’ll be happy to discuss your many options for improving home energy consumption and comfort levels.